Classics is a lively and varied course, which incorporates the study of the full range of sources for life in the ancient Greek and Roman world.

 Fitzwilliam student Daniella Briscoe-Peaple tells us what it is like to study Classics at Cambridge.

-There are now a variety of routes into the study of Classics at Cambridge University in general and Fitzwilliam College in particular.
-For the standard Classics three year BA course, many will have both Latin and Greek A level, and either Latin or Greek Alevel is a requirement.
-About half of the current undergraduates in Classics are learning one of the languages at Cambridge, either from scratch or from a higher level (eg GCSE).
+There are a variety of routes into the study of Classics at Cambridge University in general and Fitzwilliam College in particular.
+For the standard Classics three year BA course, some will have both Latin and Greek A level, and Latin A level is a requirement.
+More than half of the current undergraduates in Classics are learning one of the languages at Cambridge, either from scratch or from a higher level (eg GCSE).

 You can also apply for Classics if you have little or no Latin or Greek.
 The four-year course has been specifically designed for this purpose, and this College very much welcomes applications from those who have a real interest in Classics but have not yet had the opportunity to study the languages.
 We also welcome applications from those who wish to combine either Latin or Greek with the study of a modern language.
-For those who have a specific interest in Classical archaeology, it is possible to combine the study of Classics with Archaeology and Anthropology and therefore focus entirely on the archaeological aspects of Classical civilization.
+For those who have a specific interest in Classical archaeology, it is possible to combine the study of Classics with Archaeology and therefore focus entirely on the archaeological aspects of Classical civilization, by applying to do Archaeology Part I and a two year Part II in Classics.
 Fitzwilliam very much welcomes such candidates.